 The beautiful forsythia shrubs are in bloom here on the British Columbia coast as I write this article.
-The bright yellow flowers appear in early spring before the leaves of the plant have fully emerged.
+The bright yellow flowers appear in late winter to early spring before the leaves of the plant have fully emerged.
 The blossoms cover the branches, creating dramatic splashes of colour in both gardens and their surroundings.
-They are a wonderful sign that spring has arrived and a promise of more floral joy to follow.
+They are a wonderful sign that spring has arrived and are a promise of more floral joy to follow.

 Forsythia is a genus of flowering plants that are mostly native to East Asia and belong to the olive family, or the family Oleaceae.
 The genus contains about eleven species.
 The number of species varies due to debates about how the numerous hybrids and cultivars in the genus should be classified.
 Forsythias are popular plants that have spread to many parts of the world.
 They are greatly admired for the glorious yellow flames produced by the flowers.

 The Forsythia Plant

 Forsythia plants grow as shrubs, which can become very large.
 They may reach a height of up to ten feet and a width of up to fifteen feet, depending on the species.
 A shrub has multiple stems.
-Some stems are so thick near their base that they need to be cut with a saw if they have to be shortened or removed.
+Some forsythia stems are so thick near their base that they need to be cut with a saw if they have to be shortened or removed.

 Many forsythias have stems that arch.
-The plants can get unruly and produce fewer flowers if they aren't pruned, as I know from viewing the escaped garden plants growing at the edge of a wooded area near my home.
+The plants can become unruly and produce fewer flowers if they aren't pruned, as I know from viewing the escaped garden plants growing at the edge of a wooded area near my home.
 Pruning is beneficial because it can produce a healthy plant and a lovely yellow fountain of flowers in the spring, as shown in the photo above.
 Some people form a hedge from the plants.
 This can look beautiful when all of the shrubs are in bloom at the same time.

 Parts of a Flower